 13. Massachusetts Institute of Technology

 In 2016, Bill Thies became the latest MIT graduate to be awarded the MacArthur Grant.
 He is a computer scientist who uses his skills to aid low-income communities through innovative communication technologies.
-Thies is, in many ways, the perfect example of the kind of graduate that MIT seeks to create.
+This is, in many ways, the perfect example of the kind of graduate that MIT seeks to create.
 MIT’s mission is “to make a better world through education, research, and innovation.”
 In 2017 and 2018, alumni may not have won any MacArthur grants, but the faculty certainly did.
 2018 saw two professors win the grants, one who teaches healthcare economy and one who teaches media studies.
 2017 saw a professor of computer science win the award.
-Overall, 14 alumni have been given the grants.
+Overall, 14 alumni have been given grants.

 12. Brown University